 Mental Health Network

-The Mental Health Network was launched in 2014 by the Western Australian Department of Health (DoH) and the Mental Health Commission (MHC).
-The Network aims to improve health outcomes for people with mental health issues by building engagement, co-operation and consensus between consumers, family/carers, health professionals, hospitals, health services, community managed organisations, the MHC and the DoH to inform mental health policy and reform, and to strengthen and increase coordination of mental health care and support across the State.
+The Mental Health Network aims to improve outcomes for people with mental health issues by enabling consumers, families/carers, health professionals, health and community services, the Mental Health Commission and Department of Health, to engage and collaborate effectively, to inform mental health policy and reform, and to strengthen and increase coordination of care and support across Western Australia.

 The Mental Health Network supports the implementation of the Western Australian Mental Health, Alcohol and Other Drug Services Plan 2015-25 and may also identify and inform emerging needs of the mental health sector in Western Australia.

 The Mental Health Network is led by Clinical Co-Lead Dr Helen McGowan and Community Co-Lead Mr Rod Astbury and are supported by an Executive Advisory Group, which includes key leaders and stakeholders from across the mental health sector.
 The Mental Health Network has a unique structure and includes ten Sub Networks, which support the Mental Health Network in engaging with and delivering outcomes for specific cohorts of mental health service users.